antstackio/lanyard/README.md

 ### Hosted Solutions

-We will be launching our hosted solution on lanyard.app but in the meantime if you need us to get this up and running for your conference, get in touch at [connect@antstack.io](mailto:connect@antstack.io)
+We will be launching our hosted solution on lanyard.app but in the meantime if you need us to get this up and running for your conference, get in touch at [connect@lanyard.app](mailto:connect@lanyard.app)

 ### Contributing